 Introduction on the subject of female genitals

-Female reproductive organs are divided into internal and external genitals.
-The internal female reproductive organs are composed of the ovary, the fallopian tubes (tube), the womb (uterus) and the vagina.
-The external female genitals in their entirety are referred to as the vulva.
+Female reproductive organs are divided into internal and external genital organs.
+The internal female reproductive organs are composed of the ovary, the fallopian tube, the womb (uterus) and the vagina.
+The external female genitals are referred to as the vulva.
 They consist of the clitoris, the vulvar vestibule, the vulvar vestibule glands, the labia minora and the labia majora.
-Since the actual fertilization takes place in the uterus, it is also part of the genitals, even if the uterus is not visible from the outside.
-The female breast, however, is classified as a secondary genital.
+The uterus is also classified as a part of the genitals, even if it is not visible from the outside.
+The female breasts, however, are classified as a secondary genital.

 Follicles and follicle maturation influenced by hormones

-The follicle formation is located in the ovaries, which are the female gonads.
+The follicle formation takes place in the ovaries – the female gonads.
 The ovary is reminiscent of the shape and size of a plum and contains already at birth the full amount of lifelong available oocytes.
 That is about 200,000 immature oocytes per ovary.

 During the reproductive period about 400 to 500 oocytes mature influenced by hormones.
-After the ovulation the oocytes can be fertilized.
-In their mature state the tubes are each about 4 cm long, 2 cm wide and 1 cm thick.
-During menopause the size is constantly changing until it reaches its final size, comparable to an almond.
+After ovulation the oocytes can be fertilized.
+In their mature state the fallopian tubes are each about 4 cm long, 2 cm wide and 1 cm thick.
+During menopause the size is constantly changing until it reaches its final size which is comparable to an almond.
 The ovaries are located in the inner pelvis walls on the right and left side of the lesser pelvis.

 The follicle maturation

 The first day of the menstrual bleeding is always classified as the beginning of a new cycle.
 Nevertheless, it is an ongoing process with flowing transitions.
-Follicles are so-called vesicles.
-They encase each oocyte.
+Follicles (vesicles) encase each oocyte.
 This first phase of follicle maturation is described as the previous cycle.
 In the second half of the cycle, more follicles develop as well, that e.g., can be visualized by ultrasound.
 They are called antral follicles.

 Normally, only one follicle reaches fully maturity.
 The remaining follicles gradually form back.
 The fully matured follicle has a size of about 2 cm.
 It reaches this size at about the 14th day after the cycle starts.
-The growing follicle exerts pressure on the environment and, thus, the case ruptures and the oocyte is released.
+The growing follicle exerts pressure on the environment causing the case to rupture and the oocyte to be released.
 In this phase, the fallopian tube has come in contact with the oocyte and is able to accommodate the released egg.
 From there, it is transported through the Fallopian tube to the uterus, where this process is supported by fine hairlike projections and muscles.